ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 NodePort

-The NodePort Service is a way to expose your application to external clients.
+The NodePort Service provides a way to expose your application to external clients.
 An external client is anyone who is trying to access your application from outside of the Kubernetes cluster.

 One disadvantage of the NodePort Service is that it doesn't do any kind of load balancing across multiple nodes.
 It simply directs traffic to whichever node the client connected to.
 This can create a problem: Some nodes can get overwhelmed with requests while others sit idle.

-Now that you have a good understanding of the NodePort Service, it’s time to examine the LoadBalancer Service.
+Now that you understand the NodePort Service well, it’s time to examine the LoadBalancer Service.

 LoadBalancer